 At this point, they realized that hosting for people is just not profitable at all, or they would need some volume.

-If they were capitalistic and rational, IndieHosters would have stop hosting for the people and focus on the bigger clients.
-Some people say that startup start B2C and end up doing B2B, it is just plain easier.
+If they were capitalistic and rational, IndieHosters would have stopped hosting for the people and focused on the bigger clients.
+Some people say that startups start B2C and end up doing B2B, it is just plain easier.
 But IndieHosters was not a startup and the tale didn’t end up like this.